 Guided Hiking Tour Companies

 If you’re new to the county or just want to explore different terrain with a knowledgeable guide, consider a guided hiking tour with a company that specializes in hiking and walking tours.
 These companies offer standard tours, but will usually be happy to create a tour to match your interests.

 Unbeaten Path Hiking Tours (The Sea Ranch, 707-888-6121): Located on Sonoma County’s far northern coast, Unbeaten Path’s local and knowledgeable guide will bring you to unique and beautiful sites, while offering stories that bring the locations alive.
 Owner Marg Lindgren offers standard tours, but is happy to customize a tour to your requirements.

 Gaia Guided Hikes(18410 Old Winery Road, Sonoma, 707-321-3406): Enjoy the simple pleasures of good friends, good food, and inspiring vistas while strolling along some of the most beautiful trails in Sonoma County and throughout the North Bay Area.
 Recreational hiking tours with a friendly and personable docent are available for groups of all types, including a child or adult birthday party, family reunion, business team, or school.

 Wine Country Walking Tours (Healdsburg, 707-758-4725): For a much more civilized trek, enjoy a fun filled four-hour guided walking tour, taking in all the gourmet highlights in the charming Sonoma County town of Healdsburg.
 You’ll meet your tour guide in the Healdsburg Plaza and begin with a brief orientation of the town.
-Several different tours are available, including a walking and tasting tour of the nearby town of Geyserville.
+Several different tours are available, including afternoon and evening adventures.
 Private tours can be arranged.